reedws/IT3049C/Slides/week2/JS.md

     text-align: left;
   }
 </style>

-# How the Web Works!
+# How the Web Works

 ---

 ### Frontend vs Backend

 ---